Unemployment in the U.S. skyrockets as COVID-19 shutdowns take their toll

 WASHINGTON D.C.
 (NBC) – The coronavirus has claimed more than a thousand American lives as of Thursday, and as hospitals struggle to keep up with the rising tide of patients, a very different statistic is highlighting the economic devastation: Unemployment filings.

-More than 3 million Americans filed for unemployment last week, a record number twice as bad as expected.
+More than three million Americans filed for unemployment last week, a record number twice as bad as expected.

 Jerome Powell, the chairman of the Federal Reserve, is promising to prop up the economy with unprecedented emergency lending, while at the time predicting a sharp recovery.